Three aspects of the MSTCI problem: An attempt to generalize Theorem

 \subsection{Experimental results}

-As in the previous section, we exhaustively analyzed graphs such that $5 \leq |V| \leq 8$.
+As in the previous section, we exhaustively analyze connected graphs such that $5 \leq |V| \leq 8$.
 Table \ref{tab:small_inst2} describes the results.
 Clearly the implicit assertion of Question \ref{question:degrees} is false; the proportion of cases increases with the number of nodes.

 Figure \ref{fig:distinct_max_deg_hist} shows that the set of 8-node connected graphs and the set of cases for which the implicit assertion of Question \ref{question:degrees} does not hold have a similar distribution with respect to the number of edges.
 This suggests that the number of counterexamples is simply proportional and discourages further analysis.